Becksteinlab/lammps/doc/src/bond_bpm_rotational.rst

 .. versionadded:: TBD

-The *frame* setting determines the reference used to calculate relative rotations.
+The *frame* setting determines the reference used to calculate the relative displacement and rotation.
 The *particle* option uses the frame of one particle as described in :ref:`(Wang) <Wang2009>` and :ref:`(Wang and Mora) <Wang2009b>`.
 This determination is based on particle ID in LAMMPS.
-The *average* option (the default) defines a central frame across the two particles as described in :ref:`(Alkuino et al.) <Alkuino2026>`.
+The *average* option (the default) defines a central frame across the two particles as described in :ref:`(Alkuino et al) <Alkuino2026>`.
-The latter option implies forces do not depend on particle IDs and can be more stable, particularly in simulations of thin or high distorted structures such as the wire example in /examples/bpm.
+The latter option implies forces do not depend on particle IDs and can be more stable, particularly in simulations of thin or highly distorted structures such as the wire example in /examples/bpm.

 If the *store/local* keyword is used, an internal fix will track bonds that